Veal blanquette with Asparagus from Aunt Lut

 Add the full cream and let it reduce further.
 For a more intense flavor, you can reduce the cream separately until half before adding it.

 Season the sauce to taste.
-If necessary, thicken with a roux or cornstarch mixed with a little cold cream.
+If necessary, thicken with a roux or cornstarch mixed with a bit of cold cream.

 Preparing the vegetables: